 For our next few installments of our Women Making Waves in the Cider World series, we’re going to focus on cider companies that employ women in high numbers and in all types of positions.
 We’re interested in investigating how the culture of these companies can create models for those who still have some serious work to do on the diversity front.
 We believe that hiring practices and intentional opportunities for all sorts of people in the cider sector can create real and lasting change when it comes to the future of the industry.

-In our 12th edition of this column, we meet some folks from Half Pint Ciders, a cider-exclusive import and distribution company that’s based in Los Angeles, California.
+In our 12th edition of this column, we meet some folks from Half Pint Ciders, a cider-exclusive import and distribution company under the umbrella of McTavish Brands (also home to 101 Cider and Pulp Culture), based in Los Angeles, California.
 Since its founding in 2014, Half Pint has built a boutique portfolio of ciders from around the world, and has helped to introduce those products to buyers and consumers across the West Coast of the U.S. Of Half Pint Ciders’ seven team members, four are women employees who are helping this operation to grow and thrive.

 Ciera Licata, Director of Operations